MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     Tomogram with UMAP as inset.
 The selected cluster contains both particle populations.

-This is not satisfying, as you want to pick the toxins exclusively.
-By pressing :guilabel:`Recalculate UMAP for selected clusters` a new UMAP is calculating for the embeddings that are included by the selected cluster.
+This is not satisfactory, as you want to select only the toxins.
+By pressing :guilabel:`Recompute UMAP for selected clusters` a new UMAP will be calculated for the embeddings contained by the selected cluster.

 .. figure:: ../img/tutorial_2/fine_tune_03.png
     :width: 300
     :align: center

-    Recalculated UMAP for the embeddigns contained in the previously selected cluster.
+    Recalculated UMAP for the embeddings contained in the previously selected cluster.

-The new umap brings up some new structure.
-If we select the rather highly populated area on the left, we have identified the cluster that exclusively represents the toxin cluster:
+The new umap shows new structure.
+If we select the rather densely populated area on the left, we have identified the cluster that exclusively represents the toxin cluster:

 .. figure:: ../img/tutorial_2/fine_tune_04.png
     :width: 650